To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Generally speaking, leather is a little easier on your hands; nylon, while less expensive, can cause “rope burn” if pulled through your palms quickly.
+Generally speaking, leather is a little easier on your hands, while nylon tends to be less expensive but can cause “rope burn” if pulled through your palms quickly.
 Most state and local parks request you use a leash of no more than 6 feet, so you may wish to consider this when choosing the length.

 Chain leads may look pretty, but they’re heavy and even harsher on your hands than a standard nylon leash.
 They’re also not-so-great on your pup’s teeth, should they decide to play tug-of-war one day with the lead.

 Not all leads are created equal.
 Aside from your standard options, there some pretty fancy options out there.
 Whether you’re looking for a retract-into-the-collar gadget or a hands-off option for exercising, here are a few specialty, self-explanatory lead options and our favorites among those available for purchase today: